awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.3 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.

+**Note**
+When Security Hub performs the check for this control, it looks for CloudTrail trails that the current account uses\.
+These trails might be organization trails that belong to another account\.
+Multi\-Region trails also might be based in a different Region\.
+The check results in `FAILED` findings in the following cases:
+No trail is configured\.
+The available trails that are in the current Region and that are owned by current account do not meet the control requirements\.
+The check results in a control status of `NO_DATA` in the following cases:
+The multi\-Region trail is based in a different Region\.
+Security Hub can only generate findings in the Region where the trail is based\.
+The multi\-Region trail belongs to a different account\.
+Security Hub can only generate findings for the account that owns the trail\.
+For the alarm, the current account must either own the referenced Amazon SNS topic, or must have `listSubscription` access to the Amazon SNS topic\.
+Otherwise Security Hub generates `WARNING` findings for the control\.

 ### Remediation<a name="cis-1.1-remediation"></a>

 The steps to remediate this issue include setting up an Amazon SNS topic, a CloudTrail trail, a metric filter, and an alarm for the metric filter\.